 Let’s face it: nobody likes the sound leaf blowers make.
 That’s why hundreds of cities across the U.S. are currently trying to regulate their use — even outright ban gas-powered units.
 So you might as well get a quiet leaf blower before legislation catches up with you.

 Even Elon Musk has seen the potential in this market.
-Last year, he stated that Tesla would develop a quiet, electric leaf blower.
+He stated that Tesla would develop a quiet, electric leaf blower.
 Granted, it was on Twitter, so take it with a grain of salt.

 Still, if the idea pans out and none of the blowers on the market appeal to you, you might get a new contender soon.
 Until then, keep calm and carry on raking — or just get one of the smaller handheld blowers I mentioned.